 As president and founder of Running Start, a Washington, D.C.-based nonpartisan organization that empowers young women of all political stripes to run for office, Wellford and her team aim to flood the political pipeline with confident young women prepped to run for and hold public office.

 After joining a former colleague to lead the nonpartisan Women Under Forty Political Action Committee (WUFPAC) to fundraise for female federal candidates, Wellford recognized that there were too few women running for office.
-She saw the need to provide training and encouragement to young women on how and why to run.
-This led to the creation of Running Start.
+She saw the need to provide training and encouragement to young women on how and why to run, which led to the creation of Running Start.

 Running Start trains high school, college and young professional women in key political leaderhip skills.
 Each summer, the organization holds an intensive week-long program for high school students form all over the country, and each semester, they offer a congressional fellowship for college women.
 A yearly summit brings together young women of all ages to network and polish their skills, and their Young Women to Watch Awards showcase their alumnae to Washington, D.C., movers and shakers.
 Running Start also partners with AAUW to offer workshops throughout the year on college campuses around the country on how to run for student government.
 In all, Running Start has trained more than 10,000 young women in 10 years.